'Pomegranate' is a plant in the Punica genus with a scientific name of Punica granatum.

 Pomegranate is normally fairly low maintenance and is normally quite easy to grow, as long as a level of basic care is provided throughout the year.
 Being aware of the basic soil, sun and water preferences will result in a happier and healthier plant.

 This plant info is provided by the myfolia gardener's wiki.
 All details about Pomegranate have been kindly provided by our members.

-Some scientists also believe the pomegranate to have been the Forbidden Fruit in the Bible, instead of the “humble” apple.
-2
+Some scientists also believe the pomegranate to have been the Forbidden Fruit in the Bible.
+1

 In Jewish Mythology the seeds of the pomegranate are considered a fertility charm and are a part of the traditional Jewish New Year (Rosh HaShannah) dinner.

 The French word for pomegranate is “La Grenade”, the word may have lent itself to the weapon as long ago as 1532.23 La Grenade is also the origin of grenadine, which was first made from pomegranates.2

 To this day it symbolises fertility and life

 Double red flowering pomegranate, Favorite pomagranate, Wonderful Pomegranate, Pomagranate, Granatapfel, melograno, rimmôn, rummân, granada, Pomeranate, Dwarf pomegranate